fermyon/developer/content/spin/quickstart.md

 ### Install a Template

-The quickest and most convenient way to start a new application is to use a Spin template.

-Let's install the templates for your preferred language.
+The quickest and most convenient way to start a new application is to install and use a Spin template for your preferred language:

 {{ tabs "sdk-type" }}